Eric Clapton tunes

 In 1967 we got Disraeli Gears, tunes here were Strange Brew and Sunshine Of Your Love.
 1968, Wheels of Fire came with White Room, Born Under A Bad Sign (Albert King), and the legendary live version of Crossroads (Robert Johnson).

-Finally, in 1969 they release the aptly named Goodbye, which had the tune Badge on it.
+Finally, in 1969 they released the aptly named Goodbye, which had the tune Badge on it.

-Before Clapton went solo, he formed two more bands, the first one only lasted a few months, it was called Blind Faith.
+Before Clapton went solo, he formed two more bands, the first one only lasted a few months, called Blind Faith.

 After touring with the band Free, being exposed to huge crowds without having any real material as a band, Blind Faith ended up playing covers of their previous bands Cream and Traffic.
 This didn’t make Clapton happy and the band was abandoned within a year.